Glass Flow

-The idea that glass after being formed is in a state of flux concerns the belief, held by many, that because glass is a "super cooled liquid" it actually has a degree of "flow" at temperatures you and I find comfortable.
-Those who believe this urban legend point to the fact that the windows in colonial homes and in old stained glass windows are thicker at the bottom than at the top.
+The idea that glass after being formed is in a state of flux concerns the belief, held by many, that because glass is a "super cooled liquid" it actually has a degree of "flow" at temperatures within the human comfort range.
+This urban legend would have us believe that the windows in colonial homes and in very old stained glass windows are thicker at the bottom than at the top because glass is a "supercooled liquid" and is slowly flowing.
+Ahh that pesky gravity.
+The acceptance of that story is not based on fact but on a mythological story that has been circulating for many many years.
+(I read it on the internet so it must be true).
 There was a time, in the dim dark past that, in my ignorance I believed in the myth of glass flow.
-Without question I accepted the idea of glass flow.
+Without question I accepted the myth of glass flow.
 My blind acceptance of what I thought passed for fact should not be a trait of the curious mind.
 What could I have been thinking when I accepted the "fact" that the Rose Window would soon spill out of the confines of the lead cames that have held it in place all these years.
 Okay, lets get to the heart of the myth of glass flow, but before reading on do some research and look up the word "poise" and then when you understand what poise is then look up the poise of lead and glass.
 If you're still a believer in glass flow after that then Read On!

 Edgar Dutra Zanotto of the Federal University of Sao Carlos in Brazil calculated the time needed for viscous flow to change the thickness of different types of glass by a noticeable amount.
 Cathedral glass would require a period "well beyond the age of the universe," he says.